 Does School Reform = Spending Reform?
 The Effect of the New Orleans School Reforms on the Use and Level of School Expenditures

-A policy brief by Christian Buerger and Douglas N. Harris on the effects of the post-Katrina school reforms on the operating expenditures of New Orleans' publicly funded schools.
+A policy brief and technical report by Christian Buerger and Douglas N. Harris on the effects of the post-Katrina school reforms on the operating expenditures of New Orleans' publicly funded schools.

 Over the past quarter century, few ideas in education reform have had more consistent support than giving schools more autonomy.
 One way to do that is through charter schools.
 In particular, these public-private partnership schools, freed from district rules and union contracts, have the flexibility to spend their funding as they think best.